 Registration and payment need to be completed online at the same time.
-First time registration takes about 15 minutes and requires (i) details of the company or organisation (ii) details of the number of staff and annual turnover and (iii) credit or debit card details.
-Information submitted will appear on the public register (unless specified otherwise).
+First time registration with the ICO takes about 15 minutes and requires:

 If any details (e.g. registered address) need to be changed since registration or renewal, it is possible to email or call the ICO, quoting your registration and security numbers.
 Further information on changing your details with the ICO can be found here.

 Adding a Data Protection Officer (DPO)

-To add a DPO, companies should send an email to: firstname.lastname@example.org with the subject line: ‘Add a DPO’ along with relevant details – see this ICO page for a full list of requirements.
+To add a DPO, companies should send an email to: firstname.lastname@example.org with the subject line: ‘Add a DPO’ along with required details of the DPO.

 Making a data protection complaint

-The ICO deals with a wide range of complaints regarding the use of personal information by organisations, including:
+The Information Commissioner’s Office deals with a wide range of complaints regarding the use of personal information by organisations, including: